"How do I get a data science job?"

 You don't have time, money, or patience to waste learning things that don't matter.

-A data science position (with its high profile and lucrative salary) seems more and more out of your reach with each passing day.
+A data science job (with its high profile and lucrative salary) seems more and more out of your reach with each passing day.

-You wish someone would put you our of your misery by telling you specifically what you need to learn (down to the specific key words and topics) to become a data scientist.
+You wish someone would put you our of your misery by telling you specifically what you need to learn (down to the specific key words and topics), how to put together your data science portfolio, and how to best write your resume to become a data scientist.

 How would you feel if you woke up tomorrow with perfect knowledge for how to become a data scientist as fast as possible?